highbyte/dotnet-6502/docs/systems/c64/libraries.md

 The VIC-II also takes the bus from the CPU as on hardware: 40 cycles on every bad line (BA low from cycle 12, video matrix fetches in cycles 15-54) and two cycles per sprite with DMA on, BA low three cycles ahead.
 A CPU read that falls inside such a window waits until the window ends;
 writes do not wait.
-Bad lines follow the DEN bit and YSCROLL.
+Bad lines follow YSCROLL and the DEN bit as the VIC-II saw it during raster line $30: clearing DEN before that line switches the display, and its bad lines, off for the whole frame, clearing it later has no effect until the next frame.
 Sprite DMA switches on when an enabled sprite's Y register equals the raster line as the VIC-II compares them and then runs for the sprite's 21 rows (42 when Y-expanded) whatever the registers do meanwhile, so a Y written to a line the raster has already passed costs nothing until the raster comes round again.

-Not
-modelled: the DEN latch at line $30 and the display-off idle state.
+Which character row a raster line shows, and which of its eight lines, is not arithmetic on the line number but the chip's own display state: a bad line starts a row (the row counter resets and the row is fetched), the eighth line of a row advances the row pointer by 40 and drops the chip into idle state until the next bad line, and in idle state the display area shows the byte at `$3FFF` (`$39FF` with ECM) in black over the background colour.
+The vertical border flip-flop is set when the raster reaches the bottom compare line (251, or 247 with RSEL clear) and reset at the top one (51 or 55) only if DEN is set; while it is set the whole line, sprites included, is border colour.
+That is what makes vertical fine scrolling, a switched-off screen, a border opened by toggling RSEL around line 251 and row stretching by avoiding bad lines come out as on hardware.
+A `$D011` write early enough in a line (before the border check at cycle 16 and the bad line check at cycle 14) still counts for that line.

 ## Implementation libraries